ghost1034/hermes/pipelines/b2b_lead_gen/pipeline_instructions.md

 - Read the JSON array from Step 1.
 - Use `delegate_task` in batch mode (passing an array of `tasks`) to spawn parallel subagents for each firm.
 Give them `['web', 'browser']` toolsets.
 - Task Goal for each: "Navigate to the firm's website (About Us, Services, Blog, Careers).
 Identify a specific operational pain point explicitly tied to a detail on their site (e.g., quotes from bios, specific software mentioned in job postings, recent growth news).
 Draft a 3-sentence personalized cold email: Sentence 1 must be a unique hook referencing the specific detail found.
 Sentence 2 introduces the pain point hypothesis.
 Sentence 3 offers the specific CPAAutomation product most relevant to their pain point:
-  - Universal Document Analysis (Capabilities: Data Extraction, Table Extraction, Custom Extraction) for heavy document processing.
+  - Universal Document Analysis for heavy document processing.
   - Form Fill for auto-filling PDFs/Word docs.
   - Inkwise for AI-powered writing with citations.
   - Digital Workers (AccountingClaw / FinanceClaw / LegalClaw) with our personalized setup service for private agentic infrastructure.